Preface

 Most of the equation in the left side part has been covered in polynomial calculation article.

+If you’ve already peeked at above algebra article, you have met most of these formulas before.
+No need for déjà vu.
 I don’t think that I need to refresh the equation over and over again.
-But let’s dexribe the equation notation in other forms.
+But let’s describe the equation notation in other forms.

 Observed Data